summercms/content-security-policy/proposals/CSP.md

 `WebAssembly.compile` or `WebAssembly.compileStreaming` into a
 `WebAssembly.Module`.
-This module is not yet executable, but WebAssembly implementations may choose to translate the WebAssembly code into machine code at this step (Chrome does this, WebKit does not).
+This module is not yet executable, but WebAssembly implementations may choose to translate the WebAssembly code into machine code at this step.
 Finally, a WebAssembly module is combined with an _import object_ using `WebAssembly.instantiate` to create an `WebAssembly.Instance` object.
 The import object, broadly, defines the capabilities of the resulting instance, optionally including a